victorjmora/Whats-Your-Mood-ShortStories/README.md

 Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

 Contributers:
-Sabrina Doerfler
+Sabrina Doerfler,
-Richard Murillo
+Richard Murillo,
-Lori Haffelt
+Lori Haffelt,
-Victor Mora
+Victor Mora,
 James McConnaughey